23013357/19CS301-Module2/README.md

 ### RESULT
-Thus the python program to compute the power using builtin function has been implemented and executed successfully.
+Thus the function which takes three arguments: a and b and c and returns the multiplication  of them: a*b*c.
+Assign it to a variable named: f. using python has been implemented and executed successfully.